numengames/numinia-docs/docs/organization/technology/infrastructure/kubernetes/deployments/creating-organization.md

 ---
-sidebar_position: 5
+sidebar_position: 2
-id: creating-a-new-organization
+id: creating-organization
 title: Creating a New Organization
-sidebar_label: Creating a New Organization
+sidebar_label: Creating Organization
 ---

-# Creating a New Organization
+# Deploying a New Organization

 This guide details the process of setting up a new organization within our infrastructure.
 Each organization is isolated within our Kubernetes cluster while sharing the core infrastructure components.